 Of course, they will want you to purchase the $39 kit so that you can replicate the trick at home.
 But the trick did leave my kids completely stumped!

-The Pixel Sticker Room was also a fun and whimsical little spot.
+The Pixel Sticker Room is also a fun and whimsical little spot.

 When you make a purchase at any of the container shops you will be given a sticker that you can add to the sticker room.

-But the real star of the show will be the Treehouse playground with three different slides and various play equipment.
+The real star of the show is the Treehouse playground with three different slides and various play equipment.

-There is plenty of outdoor seating near the playground if you want to grab lunch and eat while your kids play.
+Plenty of outdoor seating is located near the playground if you want to grab lunch and eat while your kids play.

 There is also a stage and outdoor seating for live performances and summer movies.